bunnicash/archinstall/README.md

 ### Useful Information
 - Use an EFI system, enable EFI mode when using VM's
-- For the partitioning wizard, have a disk with >=100GB
+- For the partitioning process, have a disk with at least 25GB, ideally 100GB
-- Using WiFi, set it up using iwctl/iw (SSID with spaces: "SSIDpart1 part2"): [Arch Wiki](https://wiki.archlinux.org/title/Network_configuration)
+- Using WiFi, set it up using iwctl/iw: [Arch Wiki](https://wiki.archlinux.org/title/Network_configuration)
 - Nvidia users are encouraged to edit the pre-made X11 config `/etc/X11/xorg.conf` e.g for custom DPI scaling!
 - Be faster: When typing things into the terminal, press tab to auto-complete
 - Check out important archinstall news here: [NEWS.md](NEWS.md) <br><br>

 ### Features
-- [x] Unattended installation mode with custom-made/imported configurations
+- [x] Unattended installation mode with custom/imported configurations
 - [x] Keymap setup, automated disk formatting/partitioning, bootloader setup (systemd-boot/grub)
 - [x] Initial mirrorlist ranking, automated base package installation (pacstrap)
 - [x] Multiple kernels available: linux, linux-lts, linux-zen, linux-hardened
-- [x] Locale setup, automatically enable multilib, config mods such as sudoers, hosts, limits
+- [x] Locale setup, automatically enable multilib, configuations for sudoers, hosts, limits
-- [x] User and root account creation including their passwords
+- [x] Main user and root account creation including their passwords
-- [x] Automated microcode (ucode) installation (intel/amd) as well as bootloader config changes
+- [x] CPU microcode (ucode) detection and installation (intel/amd + bootloader config changes)
-- [x] Driver detection and installation including hooks, mkinitcpio, bootloader, xorg configs for: nvidia, intel, amd, vm-qxl, vm-vmware
+- [x] GPU detection and driver installation (+ hooks, mkinitcpio, bootloader, xorg-configs): nvidia, intel, amd, vm-qxl, vm-vmware
-- [x] Automated GUI (XORG/Wayland, DM, DE/WM) installation as well as their required services
+- [x] Automated installation of Display Servers, Display/Login Managers and Desktop Environments or Window Managers (+ services)
-- [x] PulseAudio installation as well as a large selection of DE/WM-specific and mainsteam-standard apps
+- [x] PulseAudio installation as well as a large selection of DE/WM-specific and mainsteam/standard apps
-- [x] Memlock management for emulation, installation of both virt-manager (+kvm/qemu/libvirt) and virtualbox
+- [x] Memlock unlocks for emulation, Virtual Machine setup (virt-manager/libvirt/qemu/kvm and virtualbox)
-- [x] Package group management, ability to have additional programs installed from user input
+- [x] Package group management, installation of user-specified packages <br><br>
-- [x] And more... <br><br>

 ### Testing / Contributing:
 - Is there an unstable branch for testing?
 Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/archinstall`.
 - This is also the key branch for most of the archinstall development, as changes are first introduced here and merged to main once deemed functional/stable. <br><br>

 ### Configurations:
-- Archinstall uses the `config.archinstall` file that users may edit/import - this makes heavily automated deployments, e.g to virtual environments quick and easy
+- Archinstall uses the `config.archinstall` file that users may customize - this makes heavily automated deployments, e.g to virtual environments quick and easy
 - To understand how the configuration file works and what you can do with it, here's the list of options you can change:<br>
 <pre><b>Settings</b>
-• drive: the target drive to install on, see "lsblk" and "blkid" for more
+• drive: the target drive to install on, see "lsblk, blkid, hdparm" for more
 • machineused: set to "hw" for real hardware, "vm" for virtual environments - determines formatting/discarding process
 • defaultkeys: the keyboard layout used, see "localectl list-keymaps" for more